How To Apply For A US Passport for Newborn Babies

 - Check the Department of State website and vital records for your state to make sure that you are on the right track.

-- Carry proof of identification with you during the visit to the Passport Agency.
+- Carry proof of identification with you during your visit to the Passport Agency.

 For more information about services for newborns in the US, the following links may be useful.